YosefLab/CZI-Immuneaging/README.md

 **Note**:
 In some cases, the sub-directories under `processed_libraries` and `processed_samples` may not contain data files (i.e., h5ad files) due to a failure of the processing pipeline to run on a specific library or sample.
 In such cases, there will still be a log file that should include some error message at the end.

+The `integrated_samples` directory stores integrated data.
+Particularly, integration of multiple samples for every tissue in the project.
+The structure of the directory is as follows:

+* integrated_samples/
+    * tissue_level/
+        * tissue1/
+            * v1/
+                * tissue1.v1.h5ad
+                * tissue1.v1.pca.figures.zip
+                * tissue1.v1.scvi_model.zip
+                * tissue1.v1.scvi.figures.zip
+                * tissue1.v1.totalvi_model.zip
+                * tissue1.v1.totalvi.figures.zip
+                * integrate_samples.tissue1.v1.log
+                * integrate_samples.configs.tissue1.v1.txt
+        * tissue2/
+        * ...

+The `.h5ad` file is the integrated data file, the `.zip` files incude the scVI and totalVI models and figures showing the integration (UMAPs colored by different variables), the `.txt` file includes the configurations that were used in the execution of the sample integration (i.e., `integrate_samples.py`), and the `.log` file provides a documentation of the execution of the integration.

 ### <a name="download_console"></a> Downloading data via the AWS console